boardroom-inc/stateless/docs/guides/guide-to-ens.md

 ![](/assets/images/ens_submanage.png)

 Once subdomains are setup, they act very similar to domains in that the owner can control them and setup records.
-That means something like eric.ethhub.eth can also resolve to an address and an IPFS website.
+That means something like eric.stateless.eth can also resolve to an address and an IPFS website.

 ![](/assets/images/ens_submanage2.png)